DevoInc/python-sdk/docs/api/api.md

 ## The "from" and "to", formats and other stuff...
-Here we define the start and end of the query (query eventdate filter are secondary), those are the limits of the query.
+Here we define the start and end of the query (query eventdate filter are secondary), those are the limits of the query.google translate

 ```
 From                                                                          To